bangdasun/LeetCode-bangda/2018/algorithms-summary.md

 - Be careful for the condition in `while` loop.
 - Difference of the cumulative sum (of array) is the number itself.
 - Be careful about variables defined in the loop, it is possible that the loop will not be executed, therefore will cause variable undefined error.
+- Be careful when assigning python list to another object, need to use copy of the list rather than list itself.